 - Develop analytical and quantitative skills, together with qualities and attitudes that will equip them for the challenges, opportunities and responsibilities of adult and working life.

-- Paper 2: The national and global economy
+- Paper 2: Competing in the global economy